Handbook

 Withdrawal

 In case of withdrawal, parents should give a minimum of 24-hour notice for the school to properly prepare the necessary reports.
 Contact the secretary to get the withdrawal form.
 Email the completed form to the secretary.
-Return school items (Chromebooks/i-Pads, textbooks, library books, workbooks) Reports and records will be transferred to the respective enrolling school upon request.
+Return school items (Chromebooks/i-Pads, textbooks, library books, workbooks).
+Reports and records will be transferred to the respective enrolling school upon request.

 General Transportation